corrode/corrode.github.io/content/blog/options/index.md

 This is more explicit and easier to understand for beginners.
 The one issue I had when teaching this was that it looked a bit more verbose for simple cases like this.

-## The Best Solution To Handle None
+## The Best Solution To Handle None With The Standard Library

 Recently, the `let-else` expression was stabilized, so now you can write this: